yrj08/tbd_project/README.md

 blah blah

-### 2) Generation of "Simulation" batch job/YAML cards.
+### 2) Generation of "simulation" YAML cards (Mostly ```YAML/OD``` folder).

-Each individual simulation needs its own YAML card, and its corresponding batch job.
-The below scripts/files are useful in such task:
+Each individual simulation needs its own YAML card.
+This YAML card will later be referenced by its corresponding batch job, which will be run.
+The below scripts/files are useful for such a task:

+x

+### 3) Generation of "simulation" batch files.

+The below create batch files which refer to YAML cards outlined above.

 #### Relevant files